mihagazvoda/bayesian_segment_comparison/README.md

 * Maybe use `tidybayes` instead of `rethinking`?
 * Does it make sense to assess the average difference between predicted and actual?
 * How good can we actually predict?
+How much does it matter?
+* Rescale parameters back?